stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 ## Drawing 2D Shapes

-There are a number of method that allow you to draw 2D shapes to the canvas like:
+There are a number of methods that allow you to draw 2D shapes to the canvas like:

 - [ofDrawLine()](https://openframeworks.cc//documentation/graphics/ofGraphics/#!show_ofDrawLine)
 - [ofDrawCircle()](https://openframeworks.cc//documentation/graphics/ofGraphics/#!show_ofDrawCircle) with [ofSetCircleResolution()](https://openframeworks.cc/documentation/graphics/ofGraphics/#show_ofSetCircleResolution)